Halodi/halodi-controller/README.md

 * Ubuntu 20.04
 * A machine with graphics acceleration capability
 * Internet connectivity (to download the JDK dependencies)
-* (Optional) An ssh-key for your Github account on your machine.
-If you haven't set one up, see [these instructions](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 The following steps describe the process for setting up your ROS 2 workspace to develop with the EVE Gazebo simulation.